An IT Guide to Onboarding and Offboarding Employees

 1. Notify the HR Department

-Notify the HR department as soon as an employee hands in their resignation letter or is terminated.
-They will be removed from the payroll system, and a coordinated offboarding process will be initiated.
-HR will work with IT to create a checklist of all digital assets and accounts that need attention.
+As soon as someone hands in their resignation letter or is terminated, loop in HR.
+They will handle payroll updates, benefits wrap-up, and formal documentation.
+Also, they’ll coordinate with IT to create a checklist of all digital assets and accounts that need attention.

 2. Retrieve Company-Owned Devices

-Collect all company-owned devices from the departing employee to protect company assets and data.
-This includes laptops, smartphones, tablets, access cards, and any other issued equipment.
+Before their last day rolls around, make sure you collect all company-owned equipment, such as laptop, phone, access cards, and anything else.
+If they’re working remotely, set up a return plan early.
 Consider implementing a remote wipe capability on mobile devices to protect sensitive data in case a device is lost or not returned.

 3. Disable Access Rights

-Disable all access rights to company systems, email accounts, cloud services, and sensitive data.
-This should be done immediately upon the employee’s departure or sooner if necessary.
+The moment the employee is out the door (or even sooner in sensitive cases), disable their access to every system, email, project tools, and cloud services.
 Have a comprehensive list of all systems the employee had access to, and implement identity and access management (IAM) solutions to simplify this process and ensure nothing is overlooked.

 4. Set Up Email Autoresponder

-Set up an autoresponder email to maintain business continuity.
-This message should inform senders that the employee is no longer with the company and provide contact information for the appropriate person or department to handle their inquiry.
-The former employee’s emails can also be forwarded to someone else in the organization.
+People will still email them after they’re gone, so to maintain business continuity, set up an automated message telling people they’re no longer with the company and provide contact information for the appropriate person or department to handle their inquiry.
+Depending on the role, you might also forward those emails to someone else for a while.

 5. Backup and Transfer Data